BIOS update

 - Backup current BIOS - Some manufacturers provide backup tools

-- Ensure stable power - Use a UPS if possible, or ensure laptop is fully charged and plugged in
+- Stable power - Use a UPS if possible, or confirm your laptop is fully charged and plugged in

 - Close all applications - Close unnecessary programs